 A connection between the BIT-network and another ISP network can be established in two ways.
 With ISPs in our close surroundings we can directly process data, without intervention of a third party.
 We call this peering.
 Such exchanges occur in Internet Exchanges (IX).
 We use an 'open peering policy': we peer with every party that presents itself on these Internet Exchanges.

 For connections with ISP networks that are further away, we use transit partners: parties that connect us to Internet Exchanges in, for example, America and Asia.
 We select our transit partners based on quality and the scope of their network.
 We have a minimum of two transit partners per connection and every transit partner offers multiple routes to the same connection.
 If, for whatever reason, a route or a transit partner fails, an alternative is always easily employable.

 BIT's IP-network is connected with multiple IP-transit suppliers.
 Every single one of our transit connections is linked to our network on a different location.
-Additionally, BIT is connected to several Internet Exchanges: AMS-IX (the Amsterdam Internet Exchange, also situated in two geographically separated locations), NL-ix (the Neutral Internet Exchange, also situated in two geographically separated locations), DE-CIX (Frankfurt, the German Internet Exchange) and LINX (London Internet Exchange).
+Additionally, BIT is connected to several Internet Exchanges: AMS-IX (the Amsterdam Internet Exchange, also situated in two geographically separated locations), NL-ix (the Neutral Internet Exchange, also situated in two geographically separated locations) and DE-CIX (Frankfurt, the German Internet Exchange).
 IPv6 is supported on BIT's IP-network.

 Would you like to know more?

 Please feel free to contact us: +31 (0)318 648 688 or email@example.com